 We distribute our products in the countries in our "Others" category through owned monobranded stores, franchises and other distribution channels.
-As of December 31, 2019, we had 71 stores in Kyrgyzstan (including 5072 other points of sale), 78 stores in Armenia, and 35 stores in Georgia.
+As of December 31, 2020, we had 76 stores in Kyrgyzstan (including 5969 other points of sale) and 28 stores in Georgia.